Yes. When combined, kratom may increase the sedative side effects of gabapentin and lead to a higher risk of other, more severe side effects.

 |Risk of Interaction||Low to moderate|

-Both kratom and gabapentin can be addictive and carry the potential for misuse .
+One problem is that kratom and gabapentin can be addictive and easily misused .

-Furthermore, increased rates of gabapentin misuse and its involvement in opioid overdoses force the medical community to recognize that it is not as safe as previously thought .
+Furthermore, increased gabapentin misuse and its involvement in opioid overdoses force the medical community to recognize that it is not as safe as previously thought .

 Kratom binds to opioid receptors in the central nervous system, activating opioid receptors similarly to opiates.

-Although kratom is much safer than opioids, the fact that it still carries risk along with its inherent similarities to opioids should give pause to anyone thinking of mixing kratom and gabapentin.
+Although kratom is much safer than opioids, the fact that it still carries the risk of side effects and its inherent similarities to opioids should give pause to anyone thinking of mixing kratom and gabapentin.

 If you’re intent on trying this combination, consult your doctor before doing so.